Least-Squares Finite Element Methods for nonlinear problems: A unified framework: Introduction

 \section{Introduction}

-Nonlinear partial differential equations (PDEs) are ubiquitous in modeling complex physical phenomena across science and engineering.
-Owing to their rigorous theoretical foundation, versatility, computational efficiency, and ability to handle irregular domains, Finite Element Methods (FEM) have proven to be an indispensable tool for approximating PDE solutions.
-Within many of these finite element approaches, a primal variable $u$ minimizes an energy potential over a bounded domain $\Omega$ with Lipschitz boundary in $H^1(\Omega) = \{ v \in L^2(\Omega) \ : \ \Vert \nabla v \Vert_{L^2(\Omega)} <\infty \}$.
+Nonlinear partial differential equations (PDEs) are common in modeling complex physical phenomena across science and engineering.
+Owing to their rigorous theoretical foundation, computational efficiency and ability to handle complex domains, Finite Element Methods (FEM) have proven to be an indispensable tool for approximating PDE solutions.
+Within many of these approaches, a primal variable $u$ minimizes an energy potential over a bounded domain $\Omega$ with Lipschitz boundary in $H^1(\Omega) = \{ v \in L^2(\Omega) \ : \ \Vert \nabla v \Vert_{L^2(\Omega)} <\infty \}$.
 However, these purely primal approaches often suffer from reduced robustness and fail to provide accurate approximations of certain physically relevant quantities.
-To circumvent this so-called locking phenomena, mixed finite element methods introduce a dual quantity $\sigma$ to be approximated in $\Hdiv=\{\sigma \in L^2(\Omega)^2 \ : \ \Vert \div \sigma \Vert_{L^2(\Omega)} <\infty \}$.
-A major challenge of these methods are the required inf-sup conditions, both at the continuous and discrete levels, to ensure well-posedness and stability.
-These conditions impose constraints on the choice of finite element spaces, requiring careful pairing of function spaces for primal- and dual variables.
-Failure to satisfy the inf-sup condition can lead to unstable or inaccurate solutions, making the selection of appropriate finite element spaces a nontrivial task, see \cite{BB24}.
+To circumvent this so-called locking phenomenon, mixed finite element methods introduce a dual quantity $\sigma$ to be approximated in $\Hdiv=\{\sigma \in L^2(\Omega)^d \ : \ \Vert \div \sigma \Vert_{L^2(\Omega)} <\infty \}$.
+A major challenge of these methods is the required inf-sup conditions, both at the continuous and discrete levels, to ensure well-posedness and stability.
+These conditions impose constraints on the choice of finite element spaces, requiring careful pairing of function spaces for primal and dual variables.
+Failure to satisfy the inf-sup condition can lead to unstable or inaccurate solutions, making the selection of appropriate finite element spaces a non-trivial task \cite{BB24}.

-Least-Squares Finite Element Methods (LSFEM) (see e.g. \cite{BG09}) provide an attractive alternative to classical mixed finite element methods by minimizing specifically designed Least-Squares functionals.
-Unlike mixed methods, LSFEM eliminates the need for inf-sup compatible function spaces and avoids the complexities associated with saddle point formulations.
-Another key advantage is the built-in a posteriori error estimate, which can directly be utilized in adaptive refinement strategies.
+Least-Squares Finite Element Methods (LSFEM) (see e.g. \cite{BG09}) provide an attractive alternative to classical mixed methods by minimizing the residual in a Hilbert space norm.
+They eliminate the need for inf-sup compatible function spaces and avoid complexities associated with saddle point formulations.
+Another key advantage is the built-in a posteriori error estimate, which can directly be utilised in adaptive solution strategies.
 LSFEM has been successfully applied to a wide range of linear partial differential equations, including the Poisson problem \cite{PC94}, linear elasticity \cite{CS05, SSS11} or flow problems \cite{BC17}.